Jet pack: Space

 Rocket packs can be useful for spacewalks.
 One example is the Manned Maneuvering Unit (or MMU), which weighed approximately 300 pounds and was affixed with two propellant tanks that supplied 24 small thrusters with 40 pounds of high-pressured gaseous nitrogen.
 It was first used by astronauts Bruce McCandless and Bob Stewart in February 1984.
 While near Earth a jet pack has to produce a g-force of at least 1g (a smaller g-force, providing only some deviation from free fall is of little use here), for excursions outside a free falling spaceship, a small g-force providing a small deviation from free fall is useful.
 Hence much less delta-v is consumed per unit time, and not during the whole EVA.
 With only small amounts of thrust needed, safety and temperature are more manageable than in the atmosphere in Earth's gravity field.

 Nevertheless, it is currently worn to be used only in case of emergency: the Simplified Aid For EVA Rescue (SAFER).

+Rocket chair

+The Aérospatiale Ludion is an example of a rocket chair.

+A rocket chair is similar to a rocket pack, but the user remains in a sitting position on a lightweight chair-like structure.
+Such a device was prototyped in the 1960s by North American Rockwell for the Lunar Flight Unit concept, a never-launched part of the Apollo moon landing program.
+A homemade design was later produced by celebrity "rocket man" Ky Michaelson.

+Wan Hu is a possibly legendary Chinese figure who purportedly flew into space on a chair powered by rockets.